What is the window of time the application is open?

-- Each intern will be placed with a supervisor who will act as their mentor at the organization and provide relevant feedback to them throughout the course of the term.
+- Each intern will be placed with a supervisor who will provide relevant feedback to them throughout the course of the term.

 - Interns will be invited to weekly all-staff meetings so they can stay up-to-date on activities across the organization.

 - Throughout the course of the term, interns will be invited to participate in brown bag lunches and presentations to learn more about the career paths and trajectories of Foundation staff.